Sonic2kDBS/long_term_memory/README.md

 6. Memories will be saved in `extensions/long_term_memory/user_data/bot_memories/`.
 Back them up if you plan to mess with the code.
 If you want to fully reset your bot's memories, simply delete the files inside that directory.

-7. To make a backup use 7zip for example and zip the memories Folder.
+7. To make a backup use 7zip for example and zip the memories folder.
 It should contan the SQLite DB and the zarr directory.
-Add a backup date to the name.
-It will help you to find he latest or any previous backup if necessary.
+Add a backup date to the archive name.
+It will help you to find the latest or any previous backup if necessary.

 ## Tips for Windows Users (credit to Anons from /g/'s /lmg/ and various people on github)
 This extension can be finnicky on Windows machines.
 Some general tips: